JIIL07/JIIL07/README.md

 ## :technologist: About Me:

-I’m a multi-language software engineer from Russia, specializing in backend development with Go (Golang), while actively working across the full stack using TypeScript, JavaScript, Python, and C++.
+I’m a multi-language software engineer from Russia, specializing in backend development with Go (Golang), while actively working across the full stack using TypeScript, JavaScript, Python.
 I build scalable web applications, robust APIs, and efficient desktop solutions — adapting the right tool for each task.

 🔭 Currently working as a Go Developer in freelance, designing and maintaining high-load backend systems, microservices, and data-intensive applications.
 I’m deeply involved in the full development lifecycle — from architecture and database design to deployment and testing.